Example Service Access Control Setup¶

 rec.tvshow

-and the only supported action for now would be read
+and the only supported action for now would be read.
+Now we can

 create their respective client and server (also commonly referred